Equivalence point: Thermometric titrimetry

+Spectroscopy

-Spectroscopy can be used to measure the absorption of light by the solution during the titration, if the spectrum of the reactant, titrant or product is known.
+Spectroscopy can be used to measure the absorption of light by the solution during the titration if the spectrum of the reactant, titrant, or product is known.
 The relative amounts of the product and reactant can be used to determine the equivalence point.
 Alternatively, the presence of free titrant (indicating that the reaction is complete) can be detected at very low levels.
 An example of robust endpoint detectors for etching of semiconductors is EPD-6, a system probing reactions at up to six different wavelengths.